Childhood chronic pain: Quality of life

+Well-being is defined by the World Health Organization (WHO) as "a general term encompassing the total universe of human life domains, including physical, mental, and social aspects".
+Chronic pain in children has far-reaching effects on their well-being, impacting both the children and their families.
+These children often suffer from additional symptoms caused by the pain such as difficulty in social participation, learning difficulties and a general decrease in quality of life.

 Factors affecting outcomes

 Demographic factors

 Chronic pain, especially chronic headache, is more common in girls, older children, and children from low socioeconomic status backgrounds.
 According to researchers Anna Huguet and Jordi Miró, the most common locations for paediatric chronic pain are the head and abdomen.
 These two locations are more likely to be sources of chronic pain for girls, whereas boys are more likely to experience lower limb pain.
 Girls are also more likely than boys to experience multiple sources of pain.
 The prevalence of chronic pain among girls increases sharply between the ages of 12 and 14, which leads some researchers to believe that it is linked to menarche and other hormonal changes during puberty.

 Age also has a significant impact on children's experiences with chronic pain.
 Young children often cannot describe their pain in ways that adults understand, and even older children may lack the vocabulary to clearly communicate with medical professionals.
 Doctors, especially general practitioners, may also lack experience diagnosing or treating paediatric chronic pain disorders, and so make patients and their families feel "judged, disbelieved, and labeled as difficult or dysfunctional".

+Access to creative programs and integrative services that address pain and improve self advocacy skills in the community can vary.
+Outpatient therapies such as occupational therapy, physical therapy, and counseling can work together to address pain.
+Access to social opportunities and leisure opportunities that are meaningful and not overwhelming can be helpful; these can often be provided through community organizations such as nonprofits.
+Mindfulness, yoga, art, music, journaling, or meditative imagery may be utilized.
+Communication with others who are in the same situation or have seen improvement in pain management can be helpful.
+Some states or insurances may provide families with funding for services or respite care.